elifouts/DNA/README.md

 ## Acknowledgments

-Inspired by the philosophy and aesthetic of [hyprland](https://hyprland.org)
+Inspired by the philosophy and aesthetic of [hyprland](https://hyprland.org) without the tiling element obviously.

 ---